jenn-williams/BellaNove/README.md

 ![Image](images/memberships_after.png)

 ### Payment Page
 - **Problems**: The membership payment page does not look appealing so we want it to look nicer.
 Also, we want the coupon entry to be less noticeable.

 Before:
 ![Image](images/payment_pg_before.png)

-- **Solution**: Make edits to the `membership_frontend_payment.php` template file in .... to get rid of the table-like appearance of the payment page.
+- **Solution**: Make edits to the `membership_frontend_payment.php` template file in plugins > membership-pro > app > view > templates folder to get rid of the table-like appearance of the payment page.

+**Note that these changes will be overridden when the plugin is updated, so these changes will need to be copied over to the updated template files.**

 First, I removed the text from the `<td class='ms-title-column'>`s (in lines 12, 22, 36, 53, 64, 85, 105, 113)

 Next, I changed line 14 from